Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 UniFi Cloud Gateway Fiber: Excellent performance

-I used the UCG-Fiber for over a week before testing it for days with the latest UniFi OS and Network app, available during the official launch on February 25, 2025, before publishing this review.
+I used the UCG-Fiber for over a week before testing it extensively with the latest UniFi OS and Network app, which became available during the official launch on February 25, 2025, prior to publishing this review.

 Overall, the experience was so satisfying that I decided to keep using it as my new gateway, finally replacing the UDM-SE, which has taken up so much space in my little IT closet.
 It took me just a few minutes to restore the UDM-SE’s backup onto the new gateway, and everything was dandy.

-I generally use a few UniFi applications in my day jobs, but this performance section is only about how the UCG-Fiber functioned as a router via its Network application.
+I generally use a few UniFi applications in my day job, but this performance section is only about how the UCG-Fiber functioned as a router via its Network application.

 Tip

-UniFi consoles (a.k.a. cloud gateways) share the same architecture, which allows for porting the settings from one to another.
-In an upgrade, you can back up the old hardware’s settings to a file and load them into the new—if you tie the hardware to an account with Ubiquiti, there’s a cloud backup option.
+UniFi consoles (also known as cloud gateways) share the same architecture, allowing for the porting of settings from one to another.
+During an upgrade, you can back up the old hardware’s settings to a file and load them into the new one.
+If you tie the hardware to an account with Ubiquiti, there is a cloud backup option available.

-In this case, as long as the replacement is running the same (or newer) version of the UniFi OS and Network app, your network will remain the same.
-However, another app, such as Protect, might require extra work to transfer over the existing recordings.
+In this case, as long as the replacement is running the same (or a newer) version of the UniFi OS and Network app, your network will remain unchanged.
+However, another app, such as Protect, may require additional work to transfer the existing recordings.
 There’s also a chance you need to re-adopt the UniFi hardware, such as the cameras.
 So, it’s recommended that you take the time to prepare before the switch.
 If re-adoption is necessary, it’s best to remove the device from the old gateway prior to swapping it out with the replacement.

-As you can see on the charts, the UCG-Fiber was the fastest wired router I’ve tested in terms of throughput speeds, and it did that consistently with ease.
+As you can see on the charts, the UCG-Fiber was the fastest wired router I’ve tested in terms of throughput speeds, consistently achieving this with ease.

 Ubiquiti UCG-Fiber UniFi Cloud Gateway Fiber Wired Performance